-Marie Therese Coincoin
+Marie Thérèse Coincoin

 Life in Slavery

-French colonial social policies condoned Coincoin’s sexual exploitation, and the subsequent transfer of Louisiana to Spain subjected her to the age-old practice of punishing female victims of that abuse.
-She would use both violations of her person as a pathway to freedom.
-In 1767, Coincoin’s new mistress (and godmother) rented her to a French bachelor, Pierre Claude Thomas Metoyer, by whom she bore another ten children.
-Prosecuted for these pregnancies by the parish priest, who branded her a “public prostitute,” she was sentenced to the lash and public humiliation.
-In the wake of this punishment, which was not exacted upon the man she sexually served, Metoyer bought her freedom.
-When he eventually set her aside for a legal wife, he deeded her his unpatented interest in a small tract of sixty-seven acres, as an economic start for her and their younger, free-born children.
+By 1767 Coincoin had borne five Black children in the household of her godmother and third enslaver, St. Denis’s daughter Marie des Neiges, wife of Manuel de Soto.
+In dire financial straits because of her husband’s imprisonment in Mexico City, Madame de Soto rented out Coincoin that year to a new arrival at the post, the French bachelor Claude Thomas Pierre Metoyer, to tend his home and tavern.
+Coincoin bore another ten children to Metoyer, the first five of whom were born into slavery and later manumitted by Metoyer.
+Prosecuted for these pregnancies by the parish priest, who branded Coincoin a “public prostitute,” she was sentenced to the lash and public humiliation.
+In the wake of this punishment — which notably was not exacted upon the man she sexually served — Metoyer bought Coincoin her freedom.
+When he eventually took a legal wife, Metoyer deeded Coincoin his unpatented interest in a small tract of sixty-seven acres, an economic start for her and their younger, free-born children.

 Life as a Freedwoman

-The relationship that developed between her and her enslaved “property” perhaps reflected her ambivalence between the culture she had embraced as a Louisiana native and the African traditions her parents would have taught her to respect.
-As a seemingly devout Catholic, Coincoin made certain that each child borne by her bondwoman was baptized the next time a priest visited their outlying plantation.
-However, contrary to the practice of other Catholic slaveholders of her region, she did not force her African slaves to convert to Christianity.
-The Congolese Louis chose baptism two years after he arrived at the post, the Congo-born Marguerite waited at least twelve years, and the Quissay Harry was never baptized at Natchitoches.
+The relationship that developed between Coincoin and these enslaved people perhaps reflected her ambivalence between the culture she had embraced as a Louisiana native and the African traditions her parents would have taught her to respect.
+As a seemingly devout Catholic, she made certain that each child borne by Marguerite was baptized the next time a priest visited their outlying plantation.
+However, contrary to the practice of other Catholic enslavers of her region, she did not force Christianity upon the African born people she enslaved.
+The Congo-born Louis did choose baptism two years after he arrived.
+The Congo-born Marguerite waited at least twelve years; and Harry, “of the Nation Quissay,” was never baptized at Natchitoches.